DNA Demanded From Workers At Care Home Where Woman In Vegetative State Gave Birth

 “On behalf of the tribe, I am deeply shocked and horrified at the treatment of one of our members,” tribal chairman Terry Rambler said.
 “When you have a loved one committed to palliative care, when they are most vulnerable and dependent upon others, you trust their caretakers.
 Sadly, one of her caretakers was not to be trusted and took advantage of her.
 It is my hope that justice will be served.”

-A lawyer for the woman’s family released a statement Tuesday saying the family was outraged at the “neglect of their daughter” and they asked for privacy.
+A lawyer for the woman’s family released a statement Tuesday saying relatives were outraged at the “neglect of their daughter” and had asked for privacy.

-“The family would like me to convey that the baby boy has been born into a loving family and will be well cared for,” Phoenix attorney John Micheaels said in a statement.
+“The family would like me to convey that the baby boy has been born into a loving family and will be well cared for,” Phoenix attorney John Micheaels said.

 A spokesman for Hacienda HealthCare said investigators served a search warrant Tuesday to obtain DNA samples from all male staffers.